hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/header.md

     :param settings_path: Path to the settings file.
     :type settings_path: Path
-    :raises FileNotFoundError: if settings file does not exist.
+    :raises FileNotFoundError: If the file does not exist.
-    :raises json.JSONDecodeError: if there is an error decoding JSON.
+    :raises json.JSONDecodeError: If the file is not valid JSON.
-    :returns: Dictionary containing settings.
+    :returns: Settings as a dictionary.
+    :rtype: dict
     """
     try:
         with open(settings_path, 'r') as f:
             return j_loads(f)
     except (FileNotFoundError, json.JSONDecodeError) as e:
         logger.error(f"Error loading settings: {e}")
-        return None  # Or raise the exception if you prefer
+        return None

-settings = load_settings(gs.path.root / 'src' / 'settings.json')
+settings: dict = load_settings(project_root / 'src' / 'settings.json')
-"""settings (dict): Settings loaded from settings.json"""

 def load_readme(readme_path: Path) -> str:
-    """Loads the README.MD file.
+    """Loads README.MD file content.

-    :param readme_path: Path to the README.MD file
+    :param readme_path: Path to the README.MD file.
     :type readme_path: Path
+    :raises FileNotFoundError: If the file does not exist.
+    :raises json.JSONDecodeError: If the file is not valid JSON.
-    :returns: Content of README.MD as string.
+    :returns: Contents of the README file.
+    :rtype: str
     """

     try:
         with open(readme_path, 'r') as f:
             return f.read()